noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 julia> p.y
 2.0
 ```
-Note, that a point does not necessarily need to be have coordinates of type `Float64`.
+Note, that a point does not necessarily need to have coordinates of type `Float64`.
 To extend usability of structs, Julia provides us with the concept of *type parameters*:
 ```julia-repl
 julia> struct Point{T}
           x::T